End-to-end Memory-Efficient Reconstruction for Cone Beam CT: Methods

 We trained two versions of LIRE for the main experiments, one for the small FOV setting and one for the large FOV setting.
 LIRE was trained to reconstruct complete volumes.
 For the internal patch-based computations inside LIRE we set the patch size to $128 \times 128 \times 128$, resulting in roughly $30$ GB VRAM usage per single volume.
 Reducing the patch size to $32 \times 32 \times 32$ decreased the usage to roughly $20$ GB VRAM per single volume.
-Eight NVIDIA Quadro RTX 8000 GPUs with 48 GB VRAM were used for training LIRE in distributed data parallel mode.
-We used Adam optimizer \citep{kingma2014} with an initial learning rate of $0.0001$ and a plateau scheduler with linear warm-up and 10 epoch patience.
+Eight NVIDIA Quadro RTX 8000 GPUs with 48 GB VRAM were used for training LIRE in distributed data parallel mode to achieve the batch size of 8.
+We used Adam optimizer\cite{kingma2014} with an initial learning rate of $0.0001$ and a plateau scheduler with linear warm-up and 10 epoch patience.
 At the end of each epoch models were evaluated, the best model was picked for testing.
 Training was stopped when we did not observe improvement for more than 15 epochs.
-For the additional proof-of-concept study on high-resolution data, we performed a warm start from LIRE trained on downsampled lung CT scans with large FOV setting.
+For the additional study on high-resolution data, we performed a warm start from LIRE trained on downsampled lung CT scans with large FOV setting.
 Two NVIDIA A100 Tensor Core GPUs with 80 GB VRAM inside a virtual machine on NVIDIA TryEGX Platform were used.
 We employed Adam optimizer with an initial learning rate of $0.000025$ and linear warm-up, the model was fine-tuned for 12 epochs without any learning rate decay. $L^1$ reconstruction loss was used during fine-tuning, due to higher memory costs associated with SSIM loss.
-LIRE evaluation was performed in the full field of view region, where $V_f > 0$, using PSNR and SSIM metrics.